publisha/publisha.github.io/pages/footnotes.md

 ## Sidenotes with a Script

-Once again, Peter Kahrel will help us (please make a donation on his site) with a set of scripts.
+Once again,Peter Kahrel will help us (please make a donation on his site) with a set of scripts.
 Using these we can control the width and position as the footnotes are converted to side notes.
 Each note comes in it's own text frame which is anchored at the reference point.
 You will